COVID-19: COPING IN A CHANGING WORLD

 If you’re spending a lot of time at home, it’s easy to get bored or mindlessly binge on your stockpiled treats while powering through Netflix.
 Remember, less caloric expenditure requires less caloric intake.
 Plan nutritious meals and sit down at a table to eat them without distraction so you can really tune into when your body says it’s fueled.

 When it’s most difficult to slow down is often when our brains and bodies would most benefit from doing so.
 There are several mindfulness and meditation apps out there, many of which are offering free trials and programs right now (Calm and Insight Timer are two of our faves).
 Start with a few minutes a day and work your way up to longer sessions.
 Give that “animal brain” a rest!

 We’re here for you

-During COVID-19, we may not be able to meet with you face-to-face, but we can still deliver the Unstuck Method remotely (video or telephone).
+During COVID-19, we may not be able to meet with you face-to-face, but we can still deliver the same high quality service remotely (video or telephone).
 You might wonder if remote delivery of therapy is right for you.
 The best way to find out is to try, which is exactly what the Risk-Free Consultation is all about!